CostaLab/PILOT/docs/source/Kidney_clusters.md

-We observe that there is a clear association of the sub-clusters with the origin of the biopsies.
+We observe that there is a clear association between the sub-clusters and the origin of the biopsies.
 This is not surprising as PILOT uses cellular composition information, as samples at distinct regions do have distinct cells.

 To double check these results, one can of course plot the heatmap of clusters by showing the variables with 'clinical_variables_corr_sub_clusters' function.